CambridgeALTA/cepoc/README.md

 This repository is currently under construction so please contact the authors for access to the dataset in the meantime:

-Mariano Felice
-Shiva Taslimipoor
-Paula Buttery
+Mariano Felice, Shiva Taslimipoor, Paula Buttery

 {mf501,st797,pjb48}@cam.ac.uk